The Perfect Essential Oil For Every Thanksgiving Week Woe

 When you're having a winter skin flare-up.

 Lavender essential oil is best known for its relaxing effect on the mind, and it turns out it's soothing for our skin too.
 According to Sarah Villafranco, M.D., natural skin care expert and founder and CEO of Osmia Organics, it's one of the few oils that can be applied directly to the skin (most oils need to be diluted with a neutral carrier, like an almond, coconut, or jojoba).
-The oil's analgesic, anti-inflammatory, and topical antibiotic properties could make it a dream for your dry, irritated winter skin—just be sure to try it out on a small patch first to make sure it doesn't set off a reaction.
+The oil's analgesic4, anti-inflammatory5, and topical antibiotic6 properties could make it a dream for your dry, irritated winter skin—just be sure to try it out on a small patch first to make sure it doesn't set off a reaction.

 When you're feeling stressed about family drama.